JonIsAverage/survivoR/README.md

 # survivoR
-Importing and analyzing Survivor data using https://github.com/doehm/survivoR
+Importing and analyzing Survivor data into Databricks with R using "https://github.com/doehm/survivoR".